 While it is not confirmed yet, we can expect SpiceJet to wet lease the A330neo from Hi Fly once again.
 The airline recently also leased an A340 for cargo operations from Hi Fly.
 The plane seats 371 passengers, with 353 economy and 18 business class, in a comfortable layout.

-The Delhi-London route will operate twice a week, while Mumbai-London will see one daily flight, according to the Times of India.
+The Delhi-London route will operate twice a week, while Mumbai-London will see one weekly flight, according to the Times of India.
 SpiceJet has highlighted the convenient flight timings for the route, which will see flights arrive in London in the evening and return to India early in the morning, hoping to attract business and leisure travelers alike.

 Flights will operate from Delhi to London on Friday and Sunday, departing at 13:00 and arriving at 17:30.
 From London to Delhi will fly on Monday and Friday, leaving at 19:30 and reaching Delhi at 07:45 the next day.